hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 Using the same `VariableFeatures()` function, we can set our own custom set of genes as our highly variable genes.

-For example, maybe you want to omit mitochondrial genes from your list of variable genes.
+As an example, here we are omitting mitochondrial genes from the original list of variable genes:

 ```r
 # Get list of all variable genes